 Algorithm Simple is a generalization of the algorithm developed by Attiya et al. [3] for the MWMR environment.
+Servers run the Server protocol, writers the Write protocol, and readers the Read protocol, as described below:

 Server Protocol: Each replica receives read and write requests, and updates its local copy of the replica if the tag enclosed in the received message is greater than its local tag before replying with an acknowledgment and its local copy to the requester.